 We lockdown our school when requested to do so by local law enforcement.
 Usually this is due to law enforcement activity in the neighborhood of our school.
-The goal is to keep everyone safe and out of the way.
-Student support continues as usual.
-No one may leave or enter the building.
+The goal is to

 A Code Red Lockdown means we have a life threatening emergency on our campus, we lockdown immediately.
 Turn off the lights.
 Build interior barricades in our classrooms.
 Remain silent.
 Wait for further instructions from law enforcement.
 If a staff or student is left outside during a Code Red, they are directed to flee the campus if they are able or hide themselves as best they can.
 Doors will not be opened for anyone except law enforcement.